-Regardless of their popularity, it’s surprising to see that many people don’t really know how to use Instagram hashtags efficiently, or really even at all.
-We see everything from people who hashtag every other word in their caption, to some who just aren’t using enough of them.
+Regardless of their popularity, it’s surprising to see that many people don’t really know how to use Instagram hashtags efficiently.
+Or really even at all.
+We see people who hashtag every other word in their caption or some who aren’t using enough of them.
 We decided to round up the 5 ways people are using Hashtags wrong and help get you on track with your tagging.

 1. Not Using Enough Hashtags

 As we mentioned above, Hashtags are a way to get your posts appearing on relevant explore pages and searches users are making on Instagram.
-If you’re trying to grow your Instagram page and get your content seen you definitely want to be maximizing your use of them.
+If you’re trying to grow your Instagram page and get your content seen you definitely want to be maximizing your use.
 Instagram has a limit of up to 30 Hashtags so just keep that in mind when drafting your next post.

 2.Using Unpopular Hashtags

 A huge mistake we see is people using hashtags, where majority barely have 1000+ posts associated with them.
-Think of it this way, with how old Instagram is, over 700 million users and the 30 Hashtag limit we mentioned above there are millions and millions of tagged posts.
-Whenever you type in a Hashtag, it will show you the amount of posts associated with it – the more posts with that tag the assumption is, the more popular it is.
-We recommend sticking with hashtags that have no less than 100,000 posts, although noting that as you get into more specific tags there may be less.
+Think of it this way, with how old Instagram is, over 700 million users and the 30 Hashtag limit we mentioned above.
+There are millions and millions of tagged posts.
+Whenever you type in a Hashtag, it will show you the amount of posts associated with it.
+The more posts with that tag the assumption is, the more popular it is.
+We recommend sticking with hashtags that have no less than 100,000 posts.
+Although as you get into more specific tags there may be less.